 Whereas most technologies tend to automate workers on the periphery doing menial tasks, blockchains automate away the center.
 Instead of putting the taxi driver out of a job, blockchain puts Uber out of a job and lets the taxi drivers work with the customer directly.

-As for AI, it’s been around for a while, and new ways of using and improving it are coming out each month.
+As for artificial intelligence software development, it’s been around for a while, and new ways of using and improving it are coming out each month.
 Recent inventions use AI to help patients with neurological disorders, transform data into insightful narratives, and predict financial market movements.

 Revenues from the artificial intelligence for enterprise applications market worldwide, from 2016 to 2025 (in million US dollars)